What spaces make up a theatre?

 Stored in the wings and used on the stage, the set or scenery helps to set the scene for a performance.
 This is individual to each production and can be in a fixed position or brought on stage by hand or using stage technology.
 There are many different forms of stage technology which can be used to move or alter the set including a revolve which turns to allow different sets to be seen, wheeled platforms known as trucks, automated track systems, audio visual (AV) projection and hydraulic elevators.

-Image looking up towards the grid at the Queen's Hall, Dunoon.
+The grid at the Queen's Hall, Dunoon

 The space above the stage is known as the fly tower and grid.
 This is the area directly over the stage, which is at least one and a half times the height of the proscenium arch.
 Bars are used by all departments including set, lighting, sound and AV to rig elements such as lights, speakers and drapes.
 Most are rigged and then left in a fixed location however set elements in particular may be ‘flown’ in and out (with the bars moving up and down) to move these elements in and out of the audience’s view as they are needed for a scene.
 Occasionally performers are ‘flown’ as well.
 A black drape (curtain) usually hangs in front of the back wall of the stage which allows cast and crew to hide from site whilst moving around backstage.
 This frequently has a white cloth (stretched curtain) in front of it known as a cyclorama which can be projected on by lighting and AV to provide the background for the scenes onstage.
 Other cloths rigged from the bars include painted cloths particularly used in ballet, musicals, opera and pantomimes.